Home

 So, after months of lessons, and hours of study getting to grips with road signs, rules and regulations, the day of your test has arrived….and you’ve passed!
 Congratulations!
 But a word from the wise.
 Whilst you might want to celebrate your new-found freedom by taking your friends out for a spin, your mum to the mall or even make a road trip to a neighbouring emirate, you need to stop and reflect for a moment.
 Passing your driving test is only the beginning to your life on the road.
 The real learning starts now!

 We all know that buying a car is a big purchase.
 In fact, it’s one of the most expensive things we’ll ever buy.
-But don’t forget to take into account the total cost of car ownership.
-Remember, it’s not just the cost of purchasing the vehicle, you need to think about the running costs such as fuel, maintenance, Salik and last but not least, car insurance.
+But don’t forget to consider the total cost of car ownership.
+Remember, it’s not just the cost of purchasing the vehicle; you need to consider running costs such as fuel, maintenance, Salik, and, last but not least, new-driver car insurance.

-As a new driver, these will all be first time costs, so whilst you might be longing for a luxury car, it makes sense to start small and dream big by finding a fuel-efficient, economical car that’s inexpensive to insure.
+As a new driver, these will all be first-time costs, so whilst you might be longing for a luxury car, it makes sense to start small and dream big by finding a fuel-efficient, economical car that’s inexpensive to insure.
+Car insurance for young drivers tends to be higher, so choosing a modest vehicle can help reduce your young driver insurance premiums significantly.

 Get to grips with your vehicle